aharri123/Seattle-Crime/README.md

 ### Crime Location Model ###

 We also looked at location of crimes in a separate model.
 Seattle has 5 precincts, or police station areas.
 They are: North, East, South, West and Southwest.
 Then, there are smaller geographical areas within the precincts called sectors.
-Finally, each sector is divided into 3 smaller sections called beats, which individual patrol officers are assigned responsibility for.
-We'll be looking at which beats crimes occur in, since beats are the smallest area we can look at.
+Finally, each sector is divided into 3 smaller sections called Beats, which individual patrol officers are assigned responsibility for.
+We'll be looking at which Beats crimes occur in, since Beats are the smallest area we can look at.
 Shown below is a  Beat map for reference when looking at our later results, and also just to gain an idea of how the Beats are spread out.

 ![precinctmap](https://user-images.githubusercontent.com/45251340/230751410-ce588931-d4c1-4dbf-8208-d232c6271c94.png)

-We first used a default CatBoost model (again with , but found it to be overfitting as well
+We first used a default CatBoost model (again with early stopping rounds), and found that our precision, recall and F1 values were relatively high.
+That being said, are model was overfitting.
+Our initial model seemed to best classify new crime locations as occuring in the E1, E3, and L2 beats.
+We wanted to see if we could reduce overfitting and get more realistic classification report values, so we tuned our model again using Grid-search.